-Welcome back, friends.
+SURPRISE, friends.
 It is time to ready your wish list!
 EVERYTHING IS ON SALE!
-TpT is holding a Site-Wide Sale this Tuesday, August 4 – Wednesday, August 5.
-No matter what circumstances you will be teaching under, TpT and all of the supportive Teacher Authors are here to help.
+TpT is holding a SURPRISE 1-Day Site-Wide EXTRA BONUS Sale Tuesday, September 15, 2020.
+No matter what circumstances you will be teaching under, TpT and the supportive Teacher Authors are here to help during this EXTRAORDINARY year!

 You can find many flexible teaching materials at phenomenal prices.
-By using the code BTS20, all of my helpful resources will be 25% off.
+By using the code EXTRABONUS all of my helpful resources will be up to 25% off.

 Check out the tips posted below to help you get the most value out of any TpT Site-Wide Sale.
 Did you know you can earn FREE TpT products just by leaving reviews of previously purchased items?
 Click to read How to Earn TpT Credit if you need help or just a quick refresher.

 If you need more tips on maximizing your purchases, click to read this blog post – How to Get the Most Value from a TpT Site-Wide Sale.

 Yes, EVERYTHING in my store is included.
 Of course, all of the lessons that I have created are my favorites or I would not have made them.
 You are sure to find some that will be your favorites too.

 I know that is it hard to teach online!
 And, it is even harder to develop music literacy skills online.
 Boom Cards are not just fun, time-filler games.
 They may be used to help develop and practice music literacy skills.
 They may even be used for assessment.

 Boom Cards for Developing Music Literacy

 These Boom Cards provide REAL MUSIC LITERACY LEARNING in a game setting.
 They are not simply “fluff” games.
 Boom Cards may be used for individual/group learning and/or assessment.
 When you are back in the classroom, they may be used as centers as well.